GreenKGC: A Lightweight Knowledge Graph Completion Method: Related Work

 \subsection{Low-dimensional KGE Methods}

 Recently, research on the design of low-dimensional KGE methods has received attention.
-MuRP \citep{balazevic2019multi} embeds entities and relations in a hyperbolic space due to its effectiveness to model hierarchies in KGs.
+MuRP \citep{balazevic2019multi} embeds entities and relations in a hyperbolic space due to its effectiveness in modeling hierarchies in KGs.
 AttH \citep{chami2020low} improves hyperbolic KGE by leveraging hyperbolic isometries to model logical patterns.
-MulDE \citep{wang2021mulde} adopts Knowledge Distillation \citep{hinton2015distilling} on a set of hyperbolic KGE as teachers to learn powerful embeddings in low dimensions.
-Although hyperbolic KGE can achieve good performance in low dimensions, they are not convenient to use in downstream tasks as their geometric properties are not compatible with machine learning models and optimization derived in the Euclidean space.
-In Euclidean space, DualDE \citep{zhu2022dualde} adopts Knowledge Distillation on high-dimensional KGE for smaller model size and faster inference time.
-Although it performs well in low dimensions, it requires training new low-dimensional embeddings from scratch.
-GreenKGC has two clear advantages over existing low-dimensional KGE.
+MulDE \citep{wang2021mulde} adopts Knowledge Distillation \citep{hinton2015distill} on a set of hyperbolic KGE as teachers to learn powerful embeddings in low dimensions.
+However, embeddings in hyperbolic space are hard to be used in other downstream tasks.
+In Euclidean space, DualDE~\citep{zhu2022dualde} adopts Knowledge Distillation to learn low-dimensional embeddings from high-dimensional ones for smaller model sizes and faster inference time.
+Yet, it requires a long training time to reduce feature dimension.
+GreenKGC has two clear advantages over existing low-dimensional methods.
 First, it fully operates in the Euclidean space.
-Second, it does not need to train new low-dimensional embeddings from scratch.
+Second, it does not need to train new low-dimensional embeddings from scratch, thus requiring a shorter dimension reduction time.